clan-lol/clan-website/content/blog/nix-select/index.md

 ```

 The query language is intentionally designed to be compatible with the Nix grammar, so it might be possible to extend the Nix expression language to improve ease of use.

+---

+This project was developed during [Thaigersprint 2025](https://thaigersprint.org/).